SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-27-weekend-editrix-shot-sixth-time.md

 wind down the pandemic (mabye replace it with endemic conditions, but _wound down_).

 <img src="{{ site.baseurl }}/images/2021-10-27-weekend-editrix-shot-sixth-time-weekend-publisher.jpg" width="400" height="300" alt="The Weekend Publisher, contemplating vaccination" title="The Weekend Publisher, contemplating vaccination" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 Ok, technically, we're not _all_ boosted here.
-The Weekend Publisher has been lagging behind.
+The Weekend Publisher has been lagging behind, as shown here in his favorite "lagging behind" pose.
 Not because he's a vaccine denialist, of course; he is, after all, _my_ cat!
 Rather because veterinary vaccines are not yet available. <sup id="fn2a">[[2]](#fn2)</sup>

-But when they are&hellip; there's gonna be a coupla quick trips to the vet, followed by some cat treats to restore diplomatic relations to a state of general amity and decorum.
+But when feline vaccines are available&hellip; there's gonna be a coupla quick trips to the vet, followed by some cat treats to restore diplomatic relations to a state of general amity and decorum.

 (Also, I may have exaggerated that part back there about the zeppelin.)